Future Family wants to make male fertility testing more accessible

 What have you learned so far about going direct to consumer?
 What’s your customer acquisition cost?

 We launched back in June, and we’ve had a very strong response with lots of inbounding.
-Our costs are very sustainable.<
+Our costs are very sustainable.

 Are there other products and services that you think could be relevant?

-Yes; this is a whole journey, and there’s a lot of areas we could help.
+Yes; this is a whole journey, and there are a lot of areas we could help.

 How do you recruit your fertility experts?
 Are they contractors or actual employees?